MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-collections-page.md

 ![Storage columns](media/storage-columns.png)

-Most of the sites that were listed in the classic SharePoint admin center are included on the [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true).
+Most of the sites that were listed in the classic SharePoint admin center are included on <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites**</a>.
 A few are hidden because they're system sites that you shouldn’t need to change.
 The [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true) contains all the new team sites and communication sites that didn’t appear in the classic SharePoint admin center.
 To see the site list as it appeared in the classic SharePoint admin center, from the **Built-in views** menu, select **Classic sites**.

 In both the classic and new admin centers, you can select multiple sites and bulk edit the sharing or storage settings, or delete the sites.

 In the classic site list, locked sites appeared with an icon.
-In the new SharePoint admin center, to see if a site is locked, select the site to open the details panel. **This site is locked** appears at the top of the panel.
+In the new <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>, to see if a site is locked, select the site to open the details panel. **This site is locked** appears at the top of the panel.

 If you use manual storage limits, the Storage limit and Percent used columns appear.
-In the new SharePoint admin center, on the [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), the Storage limit and Storage used columns appear.
+In the new SharePoint admin center, on <a href="https://go.microsoft.com/fwlink/?linkid=2185220" target="_blank">**Active sites**</a>, the Storage limit and Storage used columns appear.
 The Storage used column isn’t color coded.
 The Storage limit column can be sorted by size.